alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 and answers a bare `Transcendental` — `Number.Pi::add(Number.Pi)` still answers the Union.
-What a bodied `Tau` would cost the emission band is unweighed, so it stays value-less with the other two. `Number.GoldenRatio` alone has an Essence spelling — a half plus half of
-`5::squareRoot()` — but `squareRoot`'s no-Argument entry answers an
+What a bodied `Tau` would cost the emission band is unweighed, so it stays value-less with the other two. `Number.GoldenRatio` alone has an Essence spelling — a half plus half of `5::squareRoot()` — but a written receiver does not refine, so that call reaches `Integer`'s own entry and answers an `Optional<Integer | Algebraic>` the `Algebraic` annotation refuses.
-`Optional` the `Algebraic` annotation refuses, so it stays value-less with the others.
+`NonNegativeInteger`'s entry answers `Integer | Algebraic`, a Union that annotation refuses just the same, so `GoldenRatio` stays value-less with the others.
 So the band is exercised through `useStdlib` (`packages/compiler/src/enricher/stdlib.ts`), the seam that swaps the process-wide library for one a test wrote, until a Property that can carry a